erizov/Professor/semester_15/lecture_104_database_performance/statistics_management/school.en.md

 ## Simple Explanation

-Statistics Management is an algorithm used to solve specific problems in computer science.
+Statistics Management is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying statistics management to solve specific tasks in statistics;
-- using statistics management in production systems for management;
-- integrating statistics management into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of statistics management:
+Consider a specific example of how statistics management works:

-1. Data preparation: input data for statistics management (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of statistics management to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions